rsvim/rsvim.github.io/docs/manual/configuration/npm_package.md

 The `package.json` specifies all the plugins with semantic version support.
 Run the `npm install` command inside the config home, all plugins will be installed in the `node_modules` directory.

-And in your config entry file `rsvim.js`, you can just import these packages just like node/deno!
+The config entry `rsvim.js` can just import these npm packages just like node/deno!

 :::warning
 The plugins in the `package.json` are not real 😁 (at least for now).